-The System Analog Phase-Lock Loop (APLL) is shown in Figure 4.
-This consists of a simple analog PLL circuit that takes a reference crystal input and multiplies it up to a frequency in the 13.4GHz-13.9GHz range.
+The System APLL is shown in Figure 4.
+This consists of a simple analog PLL circuit that takes a reference crystal input and multiplies it up to a frequency in the 13.4-13.9GHz range.
 That high-speed signal is then used to drive the Fractional Output Divider (FOD) circuits as described in FOD Multiplexing and Output Stages.
-This combination of the APLL and the FOD logic results in excellent phase noise performance and a substantial amount of flexibility in frequency and phase for the 8A34043.
+This combination of the System APLL and the FOD logic results in excellent phase noise performance and a substantial amount of flexibility in frequency and phase for the 8A34004.
+See the SYS\APLL\SYS\APLL\CTRL bit field.

 One user programming option involves selecting whether the crystal reference frequency is to be used directly or run through an internal frequency doubler circuit first.
-An additional user programming option is to select the feedback divider value from the set of integers between 122 and 560.
-Between these two settings, the user should select an APLL operating frequency that is within the above-stated tuning range and also does not result in FOD divider ratios where the divide-ratio fraction is very close to 1, 0, or 1/2.
+An additional user programming option is to select the feedback divider value from the set of integers between 108 and 556.
+Between these two settings, the user should select a System APLL operating frequency that is within the above-stated tuning range.
+See the SYS\APLL\SYS\APLL\CTRL bit field.